An introduction to baby led weaning: lean about what it is, the benefits of baby led weaning, how to get started, first foods and more!

 #2: gagging is not choking

-I know something I thought was, “Holy shit, won’t they choke?!” – and so do many others.
+I know something I thought was, “Whoa, won’t they choke?!” – and so do many others.
 But that’s actually not something to be concerned about… assuming you’re being smart and not leaving babe unattended.

 Fun fact for you: gagging is our body’s natural reflex to ensure we actually don’t choke.
 So while it can seem scary – it is a good thing!!
 It is going to happen while they explore new foods, so it’s best to understand why it happens so you don’t freak out about it.